 The first graduation in Gorblee was in July, 2013

-The most recent graduates in Gorblee (April, 2019).
+There was a graduation in April, 2019 in Gorblee.
 Brother Brent Smith (on the far right) from the Trenton Church of Christ in Trenton, TN attended and spoke at the graduation.
 The men who are kneeling in the picture are former graduates of the school.

 A second school in Liberia began classes in Monrovia in January, 2011.
 The director of the school is Alassis N. Goldore and the secretary is Emma Jacobson.
 The school graduated 12 men and 3 women in April, 2019.
 While in school, these students labored with 9 different congregations, helped to establish one new congregation, baptized 202 into Christ, and restored 59 who had fallen away.